-Water flows from the built-in reservoir to the Float Valve Assembly through Solenoid Valve SV4.
-Solenoid Valve SV4 allows water to flow from the Float Valve Assembly to the MTVG when the Humidity mode is ON.
 Water level in the MTVG is then maintained by the Float Valve Assembly.
 Water in the MTVG is drained through Solenoid Valve SV3 when the Humidity mode is OFF.
-Solenoid Valve SV3 will open for 10 seconds when the Humidity mode is first turned OFF, then will close to prevent moisture from inadvertently migrating from the drain to the chamber interior through the MTVG inlet and outlet tubes.
+Solenoid Valve SV3 will open for 10 seconds after the Humidity mode is first turned OFF, then will close to prevent moisture from inadvertently migrating from the drain to the chamber interior through the MTVG inlet and outlet tubes.